leggetter/leggetter.co.uk/_posts/2017-05-25-describe-publish-consume-realtime-data.md

 ---

-<small>This was originally written by me and published on the [Pusher blog](https://blog.pusher.com/how-to-describe-publish-consume-real-time-data/)</small>

-In the first post in the series we covered [discovering real-time data](https://blog.pusher.com/real-time-data-discovery-in-your-apps/) within your systems and applications.
-In part two we went through the [use cases for your real-time data](https://blog.pusher.com/using-your-real-time-data-features/).
+In the first post in the series we covered [discovering real-time data](https://www.leggetter.co.uk/2016/08/14/discovering-realtime-data-in-your-apps.html) within your systems and applications.
+In part two we went through the [use cases for your real-time data](https://www.leggetter.co.uk/2017/05/24/use-cases-for-your-realtime-data.html).
 In this final section we’ll cover **the how**: how to describe, publish & consume real-time data from your systems and expose the data so that you can build real-time features.

 The main steps we’re going to cover are doing the following with the real-time event data: